 - It will be helpful to plan for any follow-up actions that the committee will take, such as mailings of information packets to professionals and community organisations.

-- Refrain from placing posters of public telephones, trees, public restrooms etc. Many communities have ordinances concerning this type of activity.
+- Refrain from placing posters on public telephones, rubbish bins, trees, public restrooms etc. Many communities have ordinances concerning this type of activity.

 - Ask permission when necessary.

 - Remember that, though you are not a representative of NA, you are being seen as an NA member.
 Conduct yourself accordingly.